fruether/MyProject/folder/README.md

 * **relevance** metadata for indicating the importance of a file.

-# How the 101Worker and Language come together
+## How the 101Worker and language come together

 In that short chapter we want to discuss how the 101worker and the 101language fit together in the complete system.
 The modules with the „101“ ending are somewhat related to the 101language.
 It is important to understand how they act together to get a overall understanding.